Sienci-Labs/Resources/experimental/np-longmill-end-of-life.md

 featured_image:
 ---

+Can go in “Handbook” section

+- If machine still works but not large enough, upgrade size
+- If machine starting to break down, pick up new parts to get it working again
+- If no longer interested, resell, where to resell (Forum, FB group, FB Marketplace and other online marketplaces) or convert into another style of machine like dedicated laser engraver
-Reselling brings great value, where to resell, if not selling that metal holds value so make sure to scrap and still make some money
+- If not planning to sell, metal holds value so make sure to scrap and still make some money

+---